Custom kitchen with hand-crafted cabinetry in a Montecito estate

 We design for the way Montecito households actually cook and gather.
 Mornings open onto a loggia or a terrace with the marine layer still hanging over the channel; evenings move outdoors again as the fog burns off.
 Kitchens flow into covered patios, pizza ovens, and garden dining areas, and our cabinetry is planned around that indoor-outdoor rhythm: serving runs that reach toward the terrace, storage for the tools of casual entertaining, and durable finishes that hold up to salt air drifting in from the coast a few hundred feet below.

-PineWood Cabinets is based in Roseville, California, and we work with Montecito clients much the way an estate architect or landscape designer does: through measured site visits, detailed drawings, and shop work executed to a single high standard.
-The town is not large, and word travels.
-We would rather build one kitchen that a household keeps for thirty years than chase volume.
+PineWood Cabinets is based in Rocklin, California, and we work with Montecito clients much the way an estate architect or landscape designer does: through measured site visits, detailed drawings, and shop work executed to a single high standard.
+We would rather design one kitchen a household keeps for decades than chase volume.

 Designing for the Foothills and the Coast